Last updated: 18/11/2024

 Under certain circumstances, by law you have the right to:

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the Deputy Chief Executive in writing.
+If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal information, or request that we transfer a copy of your personal information to another party, please contact the Deputy Chief Executive:

 Responsibility for data protection compliance